Last updated 14 September 2020

-Notices on land must remain in place for at least 15 business days for normal applications (not including any business days from 20 December to 5 January) (s 298 Sustainable Planning Act).
+Notices on land must remain in place for at least 15 business days for normal applications (not including any business days from 20 December to 5 January) (s 53 Planning Act).

 Amongst other things, the public notices must outline the nature of the proposal, where the application can be viewed and the date by which submissions must be made.

-The assessment manager and any referral agencies may request further information about the proposed development and its likely impacts.
+The assessment manager and any referral agency may request further information about the proposed development and its likely impacts.
 This procedure applies to both impact and code assessable development.
-Although an applicant may choose not to answer an information request, normally at least some attempt is made to answer it (s 278 Sustainable Planning Act).

 The decision notice

-The decision stage commences once any notification period has ended, and the assessment manager has received the response to any information request and the response of any referral agencies.
+The decision stage commences once any notification period has ended, and the assessment manager has received the response to any information request and the response of any referral agency.
 At this stage, the assessment manager decides whether or not to approve the development application and what conditions to impose (if any).
-The assessment manager must issue a decision notice within five business days of their decision (s 334 Sustainable Planning Act).
+The assessment manager must issue a decision notice within five business days of their decision in accordance with the Development Assessment Rules.